-New to composting?
-Read on this 4 step COMPOSTING guide to learn everything you need to know to make your own compost!
+Learn composting with this 4 step COMPOSTING guide and make your own compost!

 For thousands of years, gardeners have been using the rich nutrients found in organic matter to boost the health of their flower beds, shrubs, and lawns.
 At times, composting can be smelly, unsightly, and a bit of chore (especially in winter, when you have to run outside in your socks to compost kitchen scraps).
 However, if done correctly, the level of effort is minimal and the rewards rather delightful.